The legislative and policy framework

 Reviews, when complemented by formal audits and inquiries, provide insights on ethical behaviours in agencies and the APS.

-Information about the legislative and policy framework in practice - merit
+What is the legislative and policy framework for merit?

 The Public Service Act 1999 provides the legislative framework for merit.
 The Act stipulates 5 criteria for determining merit in selection exercises.